astOwOlfo/data_parallel_rl/README.md

 # Known issues (IMPORTANT!)

 - **IMPORTANT** Often, when the script crashes or when you ctrl+C it, vLLM does not free all the GPU memory properly.
 If `nvidia-smi` doesn't show that all (or virtually all) the GPU memory is free after running the script, you must run `pkill python` or `killall python` before running the script again.
-I am working on fixing this
+If this doesn't free GPU memory, find the pids of the processes that seem to be launched by this script using `top` or `htop` and `kill` them.
+I am working on fixing this.

 - If you get C compilation errors during vLLM startup with a message similar to `cannot find -lcuda: No such file or directory`, try doing:
 ```